ro-dhr/azure-enterprise-network-project/README.md

 ### Locking It Down

 Now for the part the network manager actually asked for: this new app subnet needs to be isolated from the US site entirely.
-I add two rules to nsg-eu-app, one denying all inbound traffic from 10.20.1.0/24, one denying all outbound traffic to it.
+I added two rules to nsg-eu-app: one denying all inbound traffic from 10.20.1.0/24, and one denying all outbound traffic to it.

 ![Deny rules for US traffic](screenshots/scenario3-13-deny-rules.png)